webwurst/cytosj/README.md

 * `volumes_from` is ignored (since not supported by Giant Swarm)
 * Also ignores `net`, `pid`, `dns`, `cap_add`, `cap_drop`, `dns_search`, `working_dir`, `user`, `hostname`, `domainname`, `mem_limit`, `privileged`, `restart`, `stdin_open`, `tty`, `cpu_shares`
 * If a dependency points to a component with multiple `ports` entries, the first port is used for that dependency automatically.
+* Circular references will be translated to JSON, but won't work with Giant Swarm.
+There won't be a warning for now.